callen55047/callen-egan-portfolio/README.md

 This is my personal portfolio website designed to showcase my work as a **Software Engineer**.
 The site highlights my professional experience, featured projects, technical skills, and contact information.
 The goal is to provide potential employers, recruiters, and collaborators with a clear sense of my technical capabilities and design sensibilities.

----

-## ✨ Projects Showcase

-### ✒️ **Shade Tattoo:**
-- A two-sided marketplace designed to improve artist outreach and decrease new client onboarding friction.

-### 📂 **Trulioo DocV:**
-- A revolutionary document verification SDK that's lightweight and easy to integrate into your native application.

-### 📂 **Traqspera Timesheets:**
-- An offline-ready timesheet & job tracking tailored for complex contracting worksites.
--

 ### 💻 Professional Experience
 - Lists my professional work history, including companies like **Trulioo Information Services**, **Traqspera**, and **Serotonin Software**.
 - Showcases my key technical skills and contributions to each role.